Our Story

 Shortly after starting the anti-convulsant, Julie developed puffy, red eyes and blisters in her ears.
 Jean rushed her to the pediatrician and was told she had conjunctivitis in both eyes and double ear infections.
 The pediatrician prescribed an antibiotic, told Jean everything would be fine within a few days and sent them on their way.
 Little did Jean know that Julie would get much worse.
 The next day, Julie developed a high fever and blistering rash and was again taken to the pediatrician, who said Julie had Chicken Pox and not to worry.

 Julie’s condition only worsened as she stopped drinking bottles, as her mouth was blister-filled.
 Julie began dehydrating, and her fever persisted, so Jean brought her to the emergency room, where they started an IV and gave her her missed dose of Phenobarbital.
-Julie continued to receive her Phenobarbital via IV, all while her blisters increased from the size of a pencil eraser to dime and half dollar size.
+Julie was admitted and continued to receive her Phenobarbital via IV, all while her blisters increased from the size of a pencil eraser to a dime and a half dollar size.
 As the days went on, Julie became unrecognizable, as if she had been dipped in a deep fryer.

 On Julie’s first birthday, the doctors pried Julie’s eyes open with a lid speculum and broke the news to Jean that Julie was going blind.
-She was told they would need to perform extensive procedures to save her vision and not only watched in horror but had to hold Julie down as the doctors swept glass rods under her eyelids to burst the blisters.
+She was told they would need to perform extensive procedures to save her vision, and not only watched in horror but had to hold Julie down as the doctors swept glass rods under her eyelids to burst the blisters.

 Jean never left Julie’s side, and after 27 days of fighting for her life, Julie was released from the hospital.
 Jean was given one lesson on how to place Julie’s feeding tube through her nose and into her stomach just before leaving the hospital.
 Julie was left with numerous side effects, including being blind in her right eye with low vision in her left, dry eye syndrome, photophobia and deafness.